shiruiuiui/kwk-l1-sinatra-shotgun-server-kwk-students-l1-dfw-070918/README.md

-# Using the Shotgun Development Ser
+# Using the Shotgun Development Server

 ## Overview

 This lesson will introduce you to Shotgun and how to use it with Sinatra apps.